cellularmitosis/splice/README.md

 ## prune

-If foo-1.0 had been installed directly into `~/local` instead of `~/opt/foo-1.0`, you would need to prune the old files out of the way first:
+`unsplice` will remove symlinks, but not regular files.  `prune` is a more powerful / less safe tool for removing files which have been directly installed into ~/local.
+If you have been in the habit of installing software directly into `~/local`, you will need to use `prune` as you transition towards splicing installations from `~/opt` into `~/local`.

 ```
 wget -O - http://website.domain.tld/foo-2.0.tar.gz | gunzip | tar x